 • You’re still liable for your child’s accidents if they’re younger than 18.
 When you sign for your teen’s license, most states assign you the responsibility for your child as a driver.

-How can you save money on youth driver insurance?
+How can you save money on insurance for young drivers?

 There is no way to avoid a rate increase once you add a teenager to your car insurance policy, but here are a few ways to get car insurance discounts for teen drivers:

 • Good student discount: Most insurers offer a good student discount to teens with a “B” average.
-Requirements can vary so contact your insurer for details, but typically this discount is on average 16%.
+Requirements can vary, so contact your insurer for details, but typically, this discount is 16% on average.

 • Safety features save money: Putting your teen in a car loaded with safety features will usually result in a discount, as long as it’s not a sports car.
 Features that may result in a discount include anti-theft devices, anti-lock brakes (ABS), adaptive cruise control, lane departure warning and collision preparation systems.
 Ask your insurer what safety features will garner a discount.
 These typically are around 4% each.